IfcOpenShell/IfcOpenShell/src/ifcblenderexport/README.md

  - Define your own property sets with control over exactly how the data in the property sets are stored.
  - Applies array modifiers to create instances.
+ - Basic quantity take-off support for costing.
+ - Settings to toggle export of quantities or geometric representations.
+   Exporting IFC data without geometric representations is much faster and a fraction of the filesize.
+ - Maintain `GlobalId` between exports, so that you can manipulate the IFC reliably in other software while making changes.

 ## Demo